 Ford chose to clean up soil on the main parcel to the MPCA’s residential standards.
 By doing so, future redevelopment options for the main parcel will be the most flexible.
 The role of the MPCA in this process is to make sure that the level of cleanup supports the intended land use.

-Although soil cleanup on the main parcel has been completed, Ford is also digging out contaminated soil on a portion of the adjacent rail spur parcel, which is owned by Canadian Pacific Railway.
+Although not part of the Ford site, Ford also dug out contaminated soil on a portion of the adjacent rail spur parcel, which is owned by Canadian Pacific Railway.
 Ford’s former fill areas A and B extended across the property line onto the railway parcel.
-Soil excavation on the rail spur parcel began in mid-September 2018.
-The contaminated soil stockpiles will be located on the rail spur parcel until they are hauled to a landfill for disposal.

 The main contaminants of concern in shallow groundwater on the main parcel are petroleum and solvents which were used in Ford’s painting operations.
 Areas of shallow contaminated groundwater have been addressed by removing the contaminated soil which caused the problem.